wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 ```

-**[A.3.3.q1.3]** Estimate the total execution time.
-Then verify your answer in simulation.
+**[A.3.3.q1.3]** Estimate the total execution time, showing your work.
+Then verify your answer
+in simulation.

 **[A.3.3.q1.4]** You have the option to upgrade the CPUs to double the
 compute speed on all of the workers, or to upgrade the connection on one of
 the workers, doubling its bandwidth.
 Which of these options is best
 (assuming the coordinator still uses the "highest data / best-connected"
 scheduling strategy).
-Come up with an answer just by reasoning first.
+Come up with an answer just by reasoning first, showing your work.
 Then
 check your answer in simulation.

 <!--
 **[A.3.3.q1.5]** Pick two scheduling strategies (or more exactly to pairs or task/worker selection strategies), ignoring